- tibetan mastiff

 The faithful and dependable Greater Swiss Mountain Dog earned its keep as a herder, drafter, and all-around pasture dog.
 Descending from war dogs brought over the Alps by Julius Caesar’s legions, this breed also specialized in hauling loads of meat and dairy products to market, traveling through remote mountain passes.

 Covered in profuse white cords from head to tail, this powerfully large Hungarian flock guardian is certainly hard to miss.
 For centuries, the Komondor has been guarding sheep at pasture, being confident and tough enough to run off wolves and other animals.
-The breed’s infamous dreadlocks provide protection from extreme weather and sharp-toothed predators, but also help them blend in with their flocks, creating an element of surprise.
+The breed’s cords provide protection from extreme weather and sharp-toothed predators, but also help them blend in with their flocks, creating an element of surprise.

-The Kuvasz‘ lineage dates back to ancient Turkey and Tibet, but more notably the breed came to Hungary in the Middle Ages where it became well known as a livestock guardian.
+The Kuvasz‘ lineage dates back to ancient Turkey and Tibet, but more notably the breed came to Hungary in the Middle Ages, where it became well known as a livestock guardian.
 Their patience and courage are particularly impressive traits, since they were able to watch their flocks for days on end and jump into action when necessary to take on wolves or armed rustlers.
 They caught the eye of Hungarian nobles, and legend has it that King Matthias I trusted these dogs more than his palace guards.

 Unlike other dogs in the Working Group, the Leonberger was actually developed first and foremost as a companion.
 The goal was to create a majestic pet for European royalty in 19th-century Germany.
 However, these dogs also performed very well on farms, pastures, and waterfronts, and have been known to pull carts, thanks to their prodigious strength.